-Ferguson to be next Caley Thistle manager
+Ferguson is new manager at Inverness Caley Thistle

 Last updated on .From the section Inverness CT

-Former Scotland and Everton striker Duncan Ferguson will be the new Inverness Caledonian Thistle manager.
+Former Scotland and Everton striker Duncan Ferguson is the new manager at Inverness Caledonian Thistle.

+The 51-year-old has signed a three-year contract with the club currently bottom of the Scottish Championship.

+The club say he was the "stand out candidate" after an "extensive recruitment process".

+The statement adds: "His professionalism, commitment and dynamic leadership skills shone through in our discussions."

+Ferguson, who replaces the sacked Billy Dodds, took his first steps in management with Forest Green Rovers in January.

-The 51-year-old left Forest Green Rovers in July following just one win in 18 games in charge, after which they were relegated from League One.
+However, he moved on in July following just one win in 18 games in charge, after which they were relegated from England's League One.

-Forest Green had been Ferguson's first foray into management on his own.

-Ferguson's appointment will be announced at a Tuesday morning media conference as he takes over from the sacked Billy Dodds.

-Caley Thistle sit bottom of the Scottish Championship with one point from six games.

 Having had two spells as a player with Everton, Ferguson returned to the Premier League club as a coach under fellow Scot David Moyes and went on to be caretaker boss twice as well as assistant manager.

-He left Goodison Park in July last year before being appointed Forest Green head coach in January.
+He left Goodison Park in July last year.

 Caley Thistle director of football John Robertson was in caretaker charge for his side's first game without Dodds on Saturday, when they lost 1-0 to Dundee United.